 Long-standing gardening advice is to plant your loofah seeds in the Spring after risk of frost, anytime in the Summer, or in the Fall at least 150 days prior to the first Winter frost.
 Here in Jax Beach, we have not had a hard frost in a least three years.
 Loofah and birdhouse gourds grow year-round in my backyard and the vines take fewer than 150 days to produce healthy gourds.

 Whether you plant your seeds in the ground or in pots, plant them about 3/4 of an inch deep.
 Make a hole with your index finger up to the knuckle.
 (Yes, touch the dirt.
-Dig in it with your bare hands.)
+Dig in it without gloves on.)
 Once your seeds are planted, make sure the soil does not dry out completely until the seeds have sprouted.
 Seeds usually sprout within 3-5 days, but some may take up to 10 days.
 The first two leaves that appear are large and oval shaped.
 These starter or seed leaves are called cotyledon and look nothing like the actual vine leaves.
 These starter leaves may fall off or will dry out and turn brown first if your vine is not getting enough water.

 Once your vines are established, usually within six weeks, your loofah vines will get bright yellow flowers followed by small fruit.
 These tiny gourds resemble baby cucumbers.
 As your gourds grow, check to make sure they are hanging unobstructed.
 A gourd that is caught on the trellis or wrapped by another vine will have a curved or crooked shape.